 Perhaps you’ve heard about the 10-year China visas that became an option following a meeting between US President Obama and Chinese President Xi JinPing in late 2014.
 Most people, however, don’t quite understand what this new 10-year visa means.
 I’d like to answer the most commonly asked questions about China’s 10-year tourist visa.

 *Note: For complete information on getting a visa for China, please see the TravelChinaCheaper Comprehensive China Visa Guide.

-Questions have been flying around about these Chinese visa rule changes and I’ve been getting quite a few emails myself.
+Questions have been flying around about the China 10-year visa and I’ve been getting quite a few emails myself.
 While I normally suggest people just work with a professional visa service (I personally recommend Passport Visa Express), I thought it might be helpful if I took some time to answer these questions for all to see.

 So if you’re interested in obtaining a 10-year visa (or curious as to why you would even want one), here are a few FAQ’s that might help.

 It’s worth noting that this information is taken out of a chapter of my China travel handbook, a book available on Amazon as both an ebook and a paper back.
 It’s basically everything you need to know before you step foot in China and if you read the reviews on Amazon, you’ll know that it truly is a helpful travel resource.

 So continue reading here about the 10-year China visa and then go grab a copy of the book titled Travel to China | Everything You Need to Know Before You Go.
 I promise you won’t regret it!

 *Note* Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use a service listed here.
 I don’t recommend anything I don’t personally use, though, so you can be confident that I’m sharing a valuable resource here!